What is Tri-Tie™ multi durometer tubing technology?

 Tri-Tie™ guide catheter shaft manufacturing rethinks the conventional approach to achieve a more integrated and reliable component, at a lower cost.
-While the technologies and materials used for this process have a proven track record in vascular catheter applications, the combination of these technologies in a single component is a hallmark of Putnam’s innovative approach.
+While the technologies and materials used for this process have a proven track record in vascular catheter applications, the combination of these technologies in a single component is a hallmark of Putnam’s innovative tri-layer approach.

 Traditionally, these complex shafts have been manually assembled from discrete components in a hand lay-up process.
 This is costly and presents challenges for validating a highly manual manufacturing process.
 Product performance can also vary due to poor bonding between the layers and at the interface of the discrete segments on the outer layer, where hinge points occur.